 Here at Hostelworld, we are clued up on what travelers from all over the world spend their money on whilst visiting Amsterdam and contrary to popular belief, it isn’t museums.
 We know you love the city’s infamous bars and “coffee” shops, let’s not beat around the bush.
-Why not download our awesome free mobile-app for both Android and iOS to help you book your accommodation in Amsterdam.
-Don’t fret if you are on a budget as here’s a list of fifteen things to do for free the amazing crew at Hostelworld.com has put together for you in the Dutch capital.
+Don’t fret if you are on a budget as here’s a list of fifteen things to do for free in Amsterdam.
 Read on to start saving…

 1. Explore the Red Light District

 The oldest part of the city is where you find Amsterdam’s infamous Red Light District.
 While it’s extremely intriguing during the day, it’s at night that it really comes alive as lonely local men and camera-wielding tourists alike traipse the areas canals looking at the ‘ladies of the night’.
 Outrageously fascinating, it’s also home to some quaint bars if you want to sip a beer or two at the window while gazing at the revellers in search of a good time.

 Departing from the National Monument in Dam Square daily at 11.15am and 1.15pm, New Amsterdam Walking Tours are easily the most economical (and one of the most enjoyable) ways to see the sights of the city.
 Lasting approximately three hours, they take in attractions such as the aforementioned Red Light District, the Royal Palace, the Anne Frank House and more.

 3. Free concert #1 – lunchtime concerts at Concertgebouwplein